codeblooded1001000/task_manager/README.md

 ```shell
 DELETE /tasks/deleteTask?taskId=${id}
 ```
-Description: Updates that task which is associated with the id, in the query.
+Description: Deletes that task which is associated with the id, in the query.

 Response:
 ```shell